Netfil Clear edge Materials and Solution

 The Science Behind NETFIL 3D Printing using Glimmer Inertia FEP Film

-NETFIL's Glimmer Inertia FEP Film introduces a macrotextured surface that gets imprinted onto every layer of a 3D-printed composite.
-This simple but powerful change drastically improves the mechanical performance of resin-printed parts, making them significantly stiffer, stronger, and more durable.
+NETFIL's Glimmer Inertia FEP Film introduces a macro-textured surface that gets imprinted onto every layer of a 3D-printed composite.
+This simple but powerful change drastically improves the mechanical performance of resin-printed parts, making them significantly damage tolerant.
 To understand why, let’s break it down step by step.

 1. How Glimmer Macrotexture Enhances Shear Modulus (G)

 In traditional resin 3D printing, layers adhere mostly through chemical bonding.
 However, the shear strength between layers is relatively weak, leading to poor stress transfer across them.
-This is why many resin-printed parts break easily along layer lines.
+This is why many resin-printed parts fracture easily due to pores or defects present in the resin.

-With Glimmer Inertia FEP Film, the macrotextured surface gets imprinted onto each cured layer, creating a physical interlock between layers, similar to how bricks interlock in a wall.
+With Glimmer Inertia FEP Film, a macro textured pattern gets imprinted onto each cured layer, creating a physical interlock between layers, similar to how bricks macro mechanically interlock in a wall.
 This interlocking increases the shear modulus (G) of the printed component, meaning that when a force is applied, the layers resist sliding against each other much more effectively.

 Why is this important?

-• A higher shear modulus (G) means the part behaves more like a continuous solid, rather than a stack of weakly bonded layers.
+• A higher shear modulus (G) means the part behaves more like a continuous solid, rather than a stack of weakly bonded layers ,and prevents the plane strain loading condition related fracture mechanics from showing up.

-• This greatly enhances bending stiffness, because bending relies on layers resisting shear forces efficiently.
+• This also greatly enhances bending stiffness, because bending relies on layers resisting shear forces efficiently.

 2. Understanding Bending Stiffness: EI = E × I